 Like any sales position, being an insurance agent, or a broker comes with a high amount of rejection from prospects.

 A good agent will know how to handle objections with rebuttals, prospects changing their mind, losing opportunities, and last-minute changes.

 An insurance agent must be an incredible salesperson, so why not look for sales and marketing professionals and train them into insurance agents?

-They will know how to get new clients, where to find them and how to retain them.
-Training this a good salesperson on insurance will make a great professional in no time.
+They will know how to get new clients, where to find them, and how to retain them.
+Training a good salesperson on insurance will make a great professional in no time.